 Day 2: Psalm 78:1-8 "We will tell the next generation the praiseworthy deeds of the LORD."
 Write down specific things God has done in your life that you have told your children.
 What have you not yet told them?

 Day 3: Proverbs 22:6 and Proverbs 3:1-12 Read both.
+What kind of formation is Proverbs describing?
 What does "training" look like in your home?

 Day 4: Ephesians 6:1-4 Read both the children's instruction and the parents' instruction.
 Write down what "do not exasperate" looks like in practice.
 Where might you be doing that?